- About Us

 To calculate our employment rate using formulas used by Denver Law, US News & World Report, the National Association of Law Placement, Law School Transparency, National Jurist or to design your own formula, check out our new interactive tool, Denver Law Jobs: By the Numbers™.

-Percentage of Employed Graduates Working in the Following Types of Employment
+Rounded Percentage of Employed Graduates Working in Following Types of Employment:

 |Employer Type Unknown||0%|

-(Based on salaries of graduates in full time, long term jobs that were reported or publicly available “Full Time Salaries”)
+(Based on full time salaries that were reported or publicly available)